 During root canal treatment:

-What should be taken into account with respect to root canal treatment?
+What should be taken into account in case of root canal treatment?

 Circumstances that hinder and restrict root canal treatment: